Boucksom-Zariski and Weyl chambers on irreducible holomorphic symplectic manifolds: Introduction

-Also, for an arbitrary compact complex manifold, Boucksom in \cite{Bouck} obtained a sort of "higher dimensional Zariski decomposition", called \textit{divisorial Zariski decomposition} (see also Nakayama’s algebraic approach in \cite{Nakayama}).
-In particular, in the case of IHS manifolds, Boucksom characterized his decomposition in terms of the Beauville-Bogomolov-Fujiki form. \begin{thm}[Theorem 4.8 in \cite{Bouck}] Let $X$ be an irreducible holomorphic symplectic manifold.
-If $\alpha \in H^{1,1}(X,\mathbb{R})$ is a pseudo-effective class, then we can write $\alpha=P(\alpha)+N(\alpha)$ in a unique way such that: \begin{enumerate} \item $P(\alpha)$ is a modified-nef class, called the \textit{positive part} of $\alpha$. \item $N(\alpha)$ is represented by an effective $\mathbb{R}$-divisor $\sum_ia_iD_i$, and is called the \textit{negative part} of $\alpha$.
-Moreover, the Gram-matrix $\left(q_X(D_i,D_j)\right)_{i,j}$ is negative-definite, if $N(\alpha)\neq 0$. \item $P(\alpha)$ is $q_X$-orthogonal to each $[D_i]$. \end{enumerate} \end{thm}
+Also, for an arbitrary compact complex manifold, Boucksom in \cite{Bouck} obtained a sort of "higher dimensional Zariski decomposition", called \textit{divisorial Zariski decomposition} (see also the algebraic approach of Nakayama in \cite{Nakayama}).
+In particular, in the case of IHS manifolds, Boucksom characterized his decomposition in terms of the Beauville-Bogomolov-Fujiki form. \begin{thm}[Theorem 4.8 in \cite{Bouck}] Let $D=\sum_{i=1}^ka_i D_i$ be an effective $\mathbb{R}$-divisor on a projective IHS manifold $X$, i.e. $a_i\geq 0$ and $D_i$ is a prime divisor, for each $i=1,\dots,k$.
+Then $D$ admits a divisorial Zariski decomposition, i.e. we can write uniquely $D=P(D)+N(D)$ such that: \begin{enumerate} \item $P(D)$ is an effective, $q_X$-nef $\mathbb{R}$-divisor. \item $N(D)$ is an effective divisor and, if non-zero, it is $q_X$-exceptional. \item $P(D)$ is orthogonal (with respect to $q_X$) to each irreducible component of $N(D)$. \end{enumerate} The divisor $P(D)$ (resp. $N(D)$) is called the \textit{positive part} (resp. \textit{negative part}) of $D$. \end{thm}

-We will not say what a pseudo-effective or modified nef class is.
-All we need to know is that an effective class (i.e. a class in the Néron-Severi space that can be represented by an effective divisor) is pseudo-effective in the sense of Boucksom, and so admits a divisorial Zariski decomposition.
-For the sake of convenience, our approach to Boucksom's divisorial Zariski decomposition (see Theorem \ref{thm1}) is that adopted by Kapustka, Mongardi, Pacienza and Pokora in \cite{Pac}, which in turn relies on the ideas of Bauer contained in \cite{Bauer}.
-In particular, while Boucksom first constructs the negative part and then defines the positive part, we do the opposite (see Theorem \ref{thm1}).
-From now on, as in \cite{Pac}, the divisorial Zariski decomposition on IHS manifolds will be called Boucksom-Zariski decomposition.
+Let us explain the terminology adopted in Theorem \ref{thm1}.
+A divisor $D$ on a projective IHS manifold $X$ is said $q_X$-nef if $q_X(D,E)\geq 0$ for any prime divisor $E$.
+An effective $\mathbb{R}$-divisor is said $q_X$-exceptional if the intersection matrix (with respect to $q_X$) of its irreducible components is negative-definite.
+In particular, a prime divisor $E$ on $X$ is called $q_X$-exceptional if $q_X(E)<0$.

+\begin{rmk} Following the approach of Kapustka, Mongardi, Pacienza and Pokora in \cite{Pac} to Boucksom's divisorial Zariski decomposition (which in turn relies on the ideas of Bauer contained in \cite{Bauer}) one can see that the positive part $P(D)$ of an effective divisor $D$ on a projective IHS manifold $X$ can be defined as the maximal $q_X$-nef subdivisor of $D$. \end{rmk}

+\begin{rmk} The divisorial Zariski decomposition is rational, namely, under the assumptions of Theorem \ref{thm1}, if the $a_i$ are rational, then $P(D)$ (and so also $N(D)$) is a $\mathbb{Q}$-divisor. \end{rmk}